Updated May 30, 2023

 At the base of OpenStack lies virtualization technology, which provides the provisions to deploy a virtual machine.
 Typically used as Infrastructure as a service (IaaS).

 OpenStack uses this virtualization technology to provide the necessary framework to enable this Cloud feature.
-Lying in the middleware of the cloud architecture, it is bundled with six core components and several optional components.and this is all about the cloud computing basics.
+Cloud architecture, it is bundled with six core components and several optional components, and this is all about the cloud computing basics.

-Using cloud computing basics components, OpenStack manages to provide a highly scalable software architecture for easier cloud management.
-The core components provide the computing power, storage, network, authentication and image management feature, in the form of Nova, Cinder, and Swift, Neutron, Keystone and Glance respectively.so this is the cloud computing benefits.
+OpenStack provides a highly scalable software architecture for easier cloud management using cloud computing basics components.
+The core components provide computing power, storage, network, authentication, and image management feature, in the form of Nova, Cinder, Swift, Neutron, Keystone, and Glance, respectively.
+Hence, these are the cloud computing benefits.

-In addition, with a vibrant and very active Open-stack community, new features and bug fixes are done on an almost daily basis.
-Open-stack continues to evolve in its current form and seems poised to become the leading Cloud management platform in the future.this is all about the cloud computing basics
+Furthermore, the active and dynamic OpenStack community regularly develops new features and resolves bugs daily.
+Open-stack continues to evolve in its current form and seems poised to become the leading cloud management platform.
+This is all about cloud computing basics.